 Depart Bucharest (OTP) on an evening flight.
-We suggest a late day departure as we’ll be driving from Bran to Bucharest this day.
+We suggest booking your flight no earlier than 4:00pm as we’ll be driving from Bran to Bucharest this day.

 Travel/emergency evacuation insurance is not required for this photo tour, but we always recommend purchasing it for any trip.
 We recommend one or more of the following, depending on your needs:

 Natural Exposures cannot control nor is responsible for abnormal weather, natural disasters, or any other disaster that might affect the trip.
 Travel insurance should be purchased to cover any missed flights or medical problems that may affect/delay your travel.
 National Parks have the right to change our itinerary.